Skip to content

 • total observed-peak cap above.

 w does not affect the cap.
-Controlled usage is still available as flexible headroom above the floor even when w = 0.
+Managed-device usage is still available as flexible room above the floor even when w = 0.

 5b) Observed hourly minimum floors (split-budget safety)